afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w6-notes.md

 - it relies on a kinematic bicycle model and the error measures to construct a steering command rule that achives path tracking

 - One of the most popular classes of path tracking in robotics and autonomous vehicle
-  - Exploits geometric relationship btw the vehicle and the path resulting in `compact control law solutions` to the path trcking problem
+  - Exploits geometric relationship btw the vehicle and the path resulting in `compact control law solutions` to the path tracking problem
   - Use of reference point(in red) on path to measure error of the vehicle, can be ahead of the vehicle

 - The downside of this approach is that, its performance suffers when the vehicle motion does not match the no-slip assumption like in the `agressive vehicle maneuvers` with high lateral accelarelation